-- 1. The student must present the appropriate forms issued by US Citizenship and Immigration Services showing that he/she has been granted deferred action. - 2.
-The student is not eligible for in-state tuition, but he/she can be sponsored by a NC employer who can pay the in-state rate on the student's behalf. - 3.
+1. The student must present the appropriate forms issued by US Citizenship and Immigration Services showing that they have been granted deferred action.

+- 2. The student is not eligible for in-state tuition, but they can be sponsored by a NC employer who can pay the in-state rate on the student's behalf. - 3.
 The DACA student is not eligible to obtain the in-state tuition rate under the public school graduate exception or nonprofit sponsorship exception.